 Change Your WordPress Posts Into Pages and Vice-Versa

-Changing posts to pages is very easy, all you have to do is run this short SQL query:
+Changing posts to pages is very easy.
+All you have to do is run this short SQL query:

 … and if you want to change pages to posts use this snippet: